co-cart/co-cart/readme.txt

 ### CoCart is #1 ecommerce RESTful API built for WooCommerce that scales for headless development.

+Take your WooCommerce business to the next level with headless ecommerce.

-Get started fast with [CoCart](https://cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart), a customizable REST API for WooCommerce that lets you build headless ecommerce using your favorite technologies.
+Get started fast with [CoCart](https://cocart.xyz/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart)'s customizable REST API for WooCommerce and build headless ecommerce using your favorite technologies.

+## Is CoCart right for my business?

+CoCart’s REST API makes it possible for businesses to build a complete custom storefront.
+It’s API-first, enabling your business to take the shopping experience to the next level.

+Made by and for developers, CoCart immediately allows you to create sophisticated experiences fast with unlimited possibilities.

+With our extensive documentation and resources available, CoCart is a plug and play solution that works out of the box.

-CoCart puts developers first for building headless ecommerce without limits that will save you 80% of a headache and hours of development time leaving you 20% left over to focus on working on the storefront.
+Save yourself 80% of a headache and hours of development time.

 ## Modern stack